SimpleOrbit Class

 def animateOrbit(self, dpi, save=False, export_zoom=None, font_size="xx-small", export_folder=None, animation_interval=40, x_lim=None, y_lim=None, z_lim=None, x_label="X-Axis", y_label="Y-Axis", z_label="Z-Axis"):

-(bool): Whether to save the animation as a GIF (default is False).export_zoom
+* `save` (bool): Whether to save the animation as a GIF (default is False).

-(int): Interval between animation frames (default is 40).x_lim
+* `animation_interval` (int): Interval between animation frames (default is 40).

 This method animates the generated orbital plot.
 You can specify various parameters like export settings, axis labels, and animation interval.